octabytes/octabytes.github.io/content/hosting-and-infrastructure/storage/owncloud.md

     - title: Data storage control
       description: You can deploy ownCloud in your own datacenter on-premises, at a trusted service provider or choose ownCloud.online, the software-as-a-service collaboration platform hosted in Germany.
 You can increase security through measures like multi-factor authentication, encryption and file lifecycle management.
     - title: Control access to your data
-      description: With ownCloud, you can give staff an easy, flexible and secure way to share files and folders; safely involve contacts outside your organization with select documents, and share public links shielded by passwords and expiration dates.
-You don't have to worry about slow VPN connections, unversioned documents attached to emails, and shadow IT in public clouds of questionable security
+      description: "With ownCloud, you can give staff an easy, flexible and secure way to share files and folders; safely involve contacts outside your organization with select documents, and share public links shielded by passwords and expiration dates.
+You don't have to worry about slow VPN connections, unversioned documents attached to emails, and shadow IT in public clouds of questionable security"
     - title: Increase productivity
       description: ownCloud helps teams collaborate from anywhere and from any device.
 They can store, share and work on their data and documents through a single point of access, work simultaneously on documents, create presentations together in real time, annotate files, etc. This saves time on coordination and feedback processes.
     - title: Sync and share files